GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 `chrome-extension://`.
 In addition, even certain requests with URLs using one of the above schemes are hidden.
 These include `chrome-extension://other_extension_id` where `other_extension_id` is not the ID of the extension to handle the request, `https://www.google.com/chrome`, and other sensitive requests core to browser functionality.
-Also synchronous `fetch()` requests from your extension are hidden from blocking event handlers in order to prevent deadlocks.
+Also synchronous XMLHttpRequests from your extension are hidden from blocking event handlers in order to prevent deadlocks.
 Note that for some of the supported schemes the set of available events might be limited due to the nature of the corresponding protocol.
 For example, for the file: scheme, only `onBeforeRequest`,